 These are always a big hit for math centers!
 I usually assign one or two slides at a time by making a copy of just the slides I want in a separate Google Slide presentation.
 Then I assign that from my Drive.
 I have even had students ask me to send them more so they can have some to work on at home over the weekend (gasp!)
 Students have to solve a problem to get a letter.
 Each letter helps them find the answer to the riddle.
 They love it!

-These virtual math activities include the following math skills: fact families, place value, 3 digit addition and subtraction, multiplication, expanded notation, number patterns, decimals, fractions, graphing, counting money, and number grid work for number sense.
-Click here to see this on TpT
+These math activities include: fact families, place value, 3 digit addition and subtraction, multiplication, expanded notation, number patterns, decimals, fractions, graphing, counting money, and number grid work for number sense.

 Place Value up to the Hundred Thousands Place